-To better see the image, move it with a mouse by click-and-drag, and zoom in or out by click-and-scroll.
+To better see the image, move it by click-and-drag, and zoom in or out by click-and-scroll.
 Use the buttons to the right of the Live View window as another way to zoom in and out as well as to reset to original image size (see image to the right).
+Note that these actions will only pan and zoom the image.
+The sample and the motorized stage will not be moved or zoomed.
 The image can be also reset by double-clicking left mouse button.